GenusCephalomanes See All Search Site

 In its natural habitat, this fern is often found in very deep shade.

-It is sensitive to bright light and heat, so keep it in dim, indirect light to protect the delicate fronds.
+It is sensitive to bright light and heat, so keep it in medium to low light to protect the delicate fronds.

 I recommend avoiding any moving air or ventilation, both of which can reduce the humidity around the plant, and dry out the delicate foliage.
 That said, occasional air movement, such as from PC fans on a timer that only go on periodically, should be OK as long as the humidity is close to 100% and the plants are misted frequently.